-HHV of solid carbon fuel hydrochar yield at different temperatures and contact periods is detailed in Table 1 and Fig. 2.
-Fig. 2a shows the HHV of SWT and hydrochars at various temperatures.
-In contrast, Fig. 2b shows the HHV of SWT and hydrochars at varied residence periods.
-As a result, the temperature had a negative impact [24].
+3.2.
+HHV values.
+HHV of solid carbon fuel hydrochar yield at different temperatures and contact periods is detailed as in Table 1 and Fig. 2.
+Fig. 2a shows the HHV of SWT and hydrochars at various temperatures, whereas Figure 2b shows the HHV of SWT and hydrochars at varied resident residence periods.
+As a result, the temperature had a negative impact on [24].
 The HHV of the SWT was 2.4 kJ/kg [25].
-HTC@60 min - 200 °C = 6.88, HTC@60 min - 175 °C = 6.5, and HTC@60 min - 150 °C = 6.2 kJ/kg were the greatest and lowest HHV values, respectively.
-The greatest HHV was HTC@60 min - 150 °C = 6.2 kJ/kg.
-The reaction duration time of 60 min was appropriate for all reaction temperatures, increasing the HHV.
+HTC@60 min - 200°C = 6.88, HTC@60 min - 175°C = 6.5, and HTC@60 min -150°C = 6.2 kJ/kg were the greatest and lowest HHV values, respectively.
+The greatest HHV was HTC@60 minutes - 200°C = 6.88 [26].
+While the lowest HHV was HTC@60 min - 150°C = 6.2 kJ/kg.
+The reaction of duration time of 60 min was appropriate for all reaction temperatures, increasing the HHV.
 Hydrochar formed at different reaction temperatures was enhanced.
-The fuels' combustibility was determined by calculating the HHV of the fuel burned [27].
+Fuels' combustibility was determined by scheming the HHV of the fuel burned [27].

 Fig. 2.
-HHV of SWT and hydrochar, (a) hydrochar produced at various temperatures, (b) hydrochar produced at different residence times
+HHV of SWT and hydrochar, (a) hydrochar produced at various temperatures, (b) hydrochar produced at different residence times.

-The high heating value of hydrochar at a range of residence duration was sorted from greatest to lowest was HTC@200 °C - 60 min = 6.95, HTC@200 °C - 45 min = 6.51, and HTC@200 °C - 30 min = 5.95.
-As a result, these findings indicate that the optimal HTC residence time for the production of alternative solid carbon fuel hydrochar is approximately 760 minutes [28].
+The high heating value of hydrochar at range residence duration was sorted greatest to lowest was HTC@200°C - 60 min = 6.95, HTC@200°C - 45 min = 6.51, and HTC@200°C - 30 min = 5.95.
+As a result, these findings indicate that the optimal HTC residence time to production of alternative solid carbon fuel hydrochar is approximately 760 minutes [28].
 The reaction temperature of 200°C was adequate for the full reaction residence time, boosting the HHV yield.
-This study found that SWT-derived hydrochar exhibited a considerable increase in HHV compared to the raw material SWT.
-The duration of time reaction directly influenced the HHV [29].
+This study found that SWT-derived hydrochar exhibited a considerable increase in HHV when compared to the raw material SWT.
+The duration time reaction directly influenced the HHV [29].
 The results showed that the HHV has been enhanced [30].